Why Are Gymnasts so Jacked? Bulk up With Your Bodyweight!

-Hyperplasia - The Science Behind Bodyweight Muscle BuildingHyperplasia is a method of muscle growth that occurs through the splitting of muscle fibres.
-In contrast to hypertrophy meaning an increase in the size of muscle cells hyperplasia refers to the increase in number of muscle cells.
-Splitting' of fibres is achieved through the stretching of a muscle.
+Hyperplasia - The Science Behind Bodyweight Muscle BuildingHyperplasia is a method of muscle growth that occurs through the splitting of muscle fibers.
+In contrast to hypertrophy - meaning an increase in the size of muscle cells - hyperplasia refers to the increase in a number of muscle cells.
+"Splitting" of fibers is achieved through the stretching of a muscle.

 - Gymnastic Ring Push-Ups

 This isn't an attack on the bench as such - it's a great show of strength - but there are probably better muscle-building exercises out there.
 The gymnastic ring push-up allows for a far greater stretch and tension to be placed on the chest.

 If you couple this "stretch" with a subsequent press, then this will provide greater grounds for growth.
 Far more muscle fibers are going to be called into action, and the stretching motion will increase the number of these fibers [through hyperplasia].
 You can even add further weight by strapping plates, dumbbells or kettlebells to your waist.

 Bigger Arms With Bodyweight TrainingWant bigger and better guns?
 The same applies to bis and tris too?

 Biceps: Instead of performing the standard 3 sets of 12 EZ bar curls, why not try including some supinated [underhand grip with palms facing you] pull-ups into your routine?

 Curls are still cool, but in order to keep your biceps under constant tension, form has to be spot-on.
 For that to occur you can never go too heavy as the swinging will take tension off the bicep.